Q & A Series: Bird Bath Care (with Tips for Every Season!)

 Add a unique, handmade bird bath to your garden

-The Woodscape Concrete Bird Bath by Massarelli's Fountains features a beautifully sculpted bird perched on the side of the "tree trunk" pedestal.
+The Woodscape Concrete Bird Bath by Massarelli features a beautifully sculpted bird perched on the side of the "tree trunk" pedestal.

-Fountainful proudly offers a diverse selection of Made in USA bird baths.
+Fountainful proudly offers a diverse collection of Made in USA bird baths, crafted to complement any outdoor setting—from modern courtyards to wildlife-friendly gardens.

 From the American luxury designs of the Campania Concrete Birding Collection to a volcanic basalt bird bath and even a 120-pound concrete wildlife waterer, you’re sure to discover a beautiful new accent piece for your garden.